flipperdevices/flipperzero-ufbt/README.md

 uFBT allows you to perform basic development tasks for Flipper Zero, like building and debugging applications, flashing firmware.
 It uses prebuilt binaries and libraries, so you don't need to build the whole firmware to compile and debug your application.

 ## Installation

+uFBT uses your system's Python for running bootstrap code.
+Minimal supported Python version is 3.8.

+### Linux
+`python3 -m pip install --upgrade ufbt`

+### Windows
+`py -m pip install --upgrade ufbt`

+When running actual build tasks, uFBT will download and use its own Python binaries and a toolchain for your platform.

-Clone this repository and add its path to your `PATH` environment variable.
-On first run, uFBT will download and install all required SDK components from `dev` branch of official firmware.
+On first run, uFBT will download and install required SDK components from `dev` branch of official firmware.
+For more information on how to switch to a different version of the SDK, see [Managing the SDK](#managing-the-sdk) section.

-### Updating the SDK

-To update the SDK, run `ufbt update`.
-This will download and install all required SDK components from previously used channel or branch.

-To switch to a different version of the SDK, run `ufbt update --channel=[dev|rc|release]`.
-Or you can use any not-yet-merged branch from official repo, like `ufbt update --branch=feature/my-awesome-feature`.

-If something goes wrong and uFBT state becomes corrupted, you can reset it by running `ufbt purge`.
-If that doesn't work, you can try removing `.ufbt` subfolder manually from your home folder.

 ## Usage